Dylan Haskins: Broadcasting and podcasting

-Haskins presented the first series of Two Tube on RTÉ Two, and in December 2011 he began presenting coverage of Other Voices for guardian.co.uk and covered the series in Derry in 2013 and 2014.
+In December 2011, Haskins began presenting coverage of Other Voices for guardian.co.uk and covered the series in Derry in 2013 and 2014.

 In 2013, Haskins launched the Soundings Podcast, a cultural podcast that he co-hosted with singer Lisa Hannigan.
 Throughout the first eleven podcasts, Haskins and Hannigan interviewed guests like Dermot O'Leary and Harry Shearer.

-In 2015, Haskins wrote and produced a 'documentary on one' for RTÉ, "The Murderer, Me and My Family Tree" in which he researched his potential relatives, Lord Haskins and James Haskins, the last man hung in Wicklow Gaol.
+In 2015, Haskins wrote and produced a 'documentary on one' for RTÉ, "The Murderer, Me and My Family Tree" in which he researched his potential relatives, Lord Haskins and James Haskins, the last man hanged in Wicklow Gaol.

 From 2019, Haskins was involved in the commissioning process for the BBC Sounds podcast, "Have You Heard George's Podcast" by George the Poet, which won the 2019 Peabody Award and was the first British Podcast to win a Peabody, and for the Second Captains and BBC Sounds production, "Where is George Gibney?".